shriram-m/hmm-gmm-speech-recognition/PSoC6/hmm-gmm-speech-recognition-psoc6/README.md

 3. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.

-4. Place the output of the *"MATLAB Coder"* in the folder `hmm-gmm-speech-recognition-psoc6\gmm_hmm`.
+4. Place the output of the *"MATLAB Coder"* in the path `hmm-gmm-speech-recognition-psoc6/gmm_hmm/`.

 5. Program the board using one of the following: